Digital dentistry: Colour matching

-CAD/CAM in dentistry
+CAD/CAD in dentistry

 CAD/CAM used with intra-oral scanning

 Two studies investigated the accuracy of both direct an indirect digitized impressions used to make clinically acceptable zirconia crowns.
-It was shown that a significantly smaller marginal fit was observed when compared to traditional methods of casting, a more accurate marginal and internal fit.
+It was shown that a significantly smaller marginal gap was observed when compared to traditional methods of casting, a more accurate marginal and internal fit.
 The efficiency and fit of fully ceramic restorations fabricated through CAD/CAM were evaluated through a double-blinded randomized clinical trial.
 Direct digitized impressions were taken straight from the patients mouths and indirect digitized impression taken from already made impressions.
 The digitized impressions were then used to create CAD/CAM milled all-ceramic crowns.
 Between the direct and indirect, the direct digital impression technique was statistically more accurate, they showed significantly better inter-proximal contact.
 The entire process proved to be more time efficient for both the dentist and patient in comparison with conventional methods or taking impressions with silicone impressions and sending them to a lab.